 Language of Instruction

 Most courses are taught in Spanish.
-However, approximately 20 courses are offered in English every semester in Finance, Economics, General Business, Humanities and Social Sciences.
+However, some business and humanities courses are available in English each semester.
 For an additional fee, students may enroll in intermediate and advanced Spanish language courses.

 Credit system is similar to UF with variations as follows: